FormidableLabs/victory-docs/src/pages/guides/index.md

 Apply consistent styles across all your components.
 This guide explains how to create your own themes, and includes a playground where you can easily test your own themes.

 **[Tooltips]**:
-Add interactity with tooltips.
+Add interactivity with tooltips.
 This guide explains how to create and customize tooltips.
 Topics include simple tooltips, voronoi tooltips, and integrating tooltips with custom events.

 **[Polar Charts]**:
 Create polar charts and configure polar axes.